 - How to prepare at home for the Sabbath

-- Ideas on things to enjoy throughout the Sabbath day
+- Different ways to enjoy the blessings of the Sabbath day

-Let’s start with the reason why we celebrate the Sabbath.
+Let’s start with the reason we celebrate the Sabbath to begin with.

 It’s a weekly reminder for us to rest from our work, to enjoy what our Creator made for us, and to worship and commune with Him.

 Also, we keep it in obedience to God’s command to His people to “Remember the Sabbath day, to keep it holy” (Exodus 20:8, NKJV).

 (Sometimes we have to be told to stop and rest…or we just won’t!)